JoeMayo/LinqToTwitter/ReadMe.txt

 *\net35\LinqToTwitter.dll

 	Use with .NET v3.5 Full Profile.
 This includes ASP.NET WebForms, ASP.NET MVC, or any other type of regular .NET Framework.
 Warning: When you create a new client application and reference this DLL, you'll receive an error because the default profile on Console and WPF applications is Client profile.
 You can either change the profile to full profile or use the client profile dll, explained next.

 *\net35-client\LinqToTwitterCP.dll

 	Use only with projects set to .NET v3.5 Client Profile, which is the default for Console and WPF applications.

 *\net40\LinqToTwitter.dll

 	Use with .NET v4.0 Full Profile.
 This includes ASP.NET WebForms, ASP.NET MVC, or any other type of regular .NET Framework.
 Warning: When you create a new client application and reference this DLL, you'll receive an error because the default profile on Console and WPF applications is Client profile.
 You can either change the profile to full profile or use the client profile dll, explained next.

 *\net40-client\LinqToTwitterCP.dll

 	Use only with projects set to .NET v4.0 Client Profile, which is the default for Console and WPF applications.

 *\net45\LinqToTwitter.dll

 	Use with .NET v4.5 Full Profile.
 This includes ASP.NET WebForms, ASP.NET MVC, or any other type of regular .NET Framework.

 *\net45-client\LinqToTwitterCP.dll

 	Use only with projects set to .NET v4.5 Client Profile.
 Note: Unlike earlier versions of Visual Studio, VS 2012 does not set the default framework to Client Profile on client applications, such as Console and WPF.

 *\sl4-windowsphone71\LinqToTwitterWP.dll

 	This version is for Windows Phone v7.1.
-This version works on Windows Phone 8, which is supported.
-Warning: Windows Phone 7.0 is not supported.
-LINQ to Twitter is an IQueryable LINQ provider and IQueryable was not supported in Windows Phone 7.0.
-However, Windows Phone 7.1 and 8.0 work fine.
+This version also works on Windows Phone 8, which is supported.

 *\sl4\LinqToTwitterAg.dll

 	This version supports Silverlight 4.0.
 Important: Twitter does not offer either a crossdomain.xml or clientaccesspolicy.xml file, which means you can't make requests to them directly.
 Therefore, you must copy the HttpHandler proxy in *\LinqToTwitterProxy to the root of your Silverlight Web Application.

 *\winrt45\LinqToTwitterRT.dll

 	LINQ to Twitter supports Windows 8 and this is the DLL you'll need to use for Windows 8 Metro style applications.

+Note: LINQ to Twitter works on Windows Azure too.
+Just select the .NET version you need.

 How to Get More Help
 --------------------
 1. You can learn how to use LINQ to Twitter by reading the API reference on the Documentation page at

 	http://linqtotwitter.codeplex.com/

+	The documentation also includes a FAQ, which is a very important resource if you encounter HTTP 401 errors.

 2. For help with LINQ to Twitter, you can visit the Discussion forum at